flipz357/smatchpp/README.md

 - Simple graph reading, graph writing
 - Different alignment solvers including optimal ILP alignment, and optional graph compression
 - Safe graph evaluation scoring with bootstrap confidence intervals, micro and macro averages
-- Standardization tailored to AMR graphs, but easy to extend for other graphs
+- Standardization tailored to AMR graphs, easy to extend for other graphs
-- Extended AMR-targeted subgraph extraction and scoring for temporal, causal, and more meaning aspects
+- Fine-grained AMR aspect scoring (NER, cause, time,...), easy to extend for other graphs

 Jump directly to [parser evaluation best practices](#basic-eval) or (new) [pip install](#pip-install) to use smatch++ and its options simply from within your python program.
 The following text also gives an overview over some options of Smatch++.